splinterstice/cli-test-beta/README.md

 **Features:**
 - Pure p2p with decentralization.
 - Uses signalling server(acts as directory than a server) for precommunication.
+- Creating for hakers environment liking peoples.
+- Anonymous system
+- No history saved any place

 **Note:**
 > Not tested fully.
+> This is beta.